 Commercial Use?
 Yes/No

-This special deposit will be refunded within 28 days of the termination of the period of hire provided that no damage or loss has been caused to the premises and/or contents nor complaints made to the Town Council about noise or other disturbance during the period of the hiring as a result of the hiring.
+This deposit will be refunded within 28 days of the termination of the period of hire provided that no damage or loss has been caused to the premises and/or contents nor complaints made to the Town Council about noise or other disturbance during the period of the hiring as a result of the hiring.

 Regular Events